 Purchasers of the Class A common stock in this offering will experience immediate and substantial dilution in the net tangible book value per share of the Class A common stock for accounting purposes.
-Our net tangible book value as of March 31, 2019, after giving pro forma effect to the transactions described under "Corporate Reorganization," was approximately \$ million. or \$ per share of Class A common stock.
-Pro forma net tangible book value per share is determined by dividing our pro forma tangible net worth (tangible assets less total liabilities) by the total number of outstanding shares of Class A common stock that will be outstanding immediately prior to the closing of this offering including giving effect to our corporate reorganization.
-After giving effect to the sale of the shares in this offering and further assuming the receipt of the estimated net proceeds of \$ million (after deducting estimated underwriting discounts and commissions and estimated offering expenses and the application of such proceeds as described in "Use of Proceeds"), our adjusted pro forma net tangible book value as of March 31, 2019 would have been approximately per share.
-This represents an immediate increase in the net tangible book value of \$ million. or \$ per share \$ to the Legacy Owners and an immediate dilution (i.e., the difference between the offering price and the adjusted pro forma net tangible book value after this offering) to new investors purchasing shares in this offering of \$ ner share The following table illustrates the per share dilution to new investors purchasing shares in this offering (assuming that 100% of the OneWater LLC Units have been exchanged for Class A common stock):
+Our net tangible book value as of June 30, 2019, after giving pro forma effect to the transactions described under "Corporate Reorganization," was approximately \$5.5 million, or \$0.86 per share of Class A common stock.
+Pro forma net tangible book value per share is determined by dividing our pro forma tangible net worth (tangible assets less total liabilities, without further adjustment to exclude the redeemable preferred interest in our subsidiary) by the total number of outstanding shares of Class A common stock that will be outstanding immediately prior to the closing of this offering including giving effect to our corporate reorganization.
+After giving effect to the sale of the shares in this offering and further assuming the receipt of the estimated net proceeds of \$52.7 million (after deducting estimated underwriting discounts and commissions and estimated offering expenses and the application of such proceeds as described in "Use of Proceeds"), our adjusted pro forma net tangible book value as of June 30, 2019 would have been approximately \$(26.1) million, or \$(2.74) per share.
+This represents an immediate decrease in the net tangible book value of \$3.59 per share to the Legacy Owners and an immediate dilution (i.e., the difference between the offering price and the adjusted pro forma net tangible book value after this offering) to new investors purchasing shares in this offering of \$21.74 per share.
+The following table illustrates the per share dilution to new investors purchasing shares in this offering (assuming that 100% of the OneWater LLC Units have been exchanged for Class A common stock):

-Assumed initial public offering price per share \$ Pro forma net tangible book value per share as of March 31, 2019 (before this offering and after giving effect to our corporate reorganization) \$ Increase per share attributable to new investors in this offering As adjusted pro forma net tangible book value per share after giving further effect to this offering Dilution in pro forma net tangible book value per share to new investors in this offering $^{(1)}$ \$
+, Assumed initial public offering price per share \$ 19.00 Pro forma net tangible book value per share as of June 30, 2019 (before this offering and after giving effect to our corporate reorganization) \$ 0.86(1) Less a decrease per share attributable to new investors in this offering (3.59) , As adjusted pro forma net tangible book value per share after giving further effect to this offering (2.74) I Dilution in pro forma reduced net tangible book value per share to new investors in this offering (2) \$ 21.74